dariusztytko/token-reverser/README.md

                         data chunk, example: Tue, 10 Mar 2020 14:06:36 GMT
   -o TIMESTAMP_OFFSET, --timestamp-offset TIMESTAMP_OFFSET
-                        how many previous (to timestamp from date) timestamps should be used as an additional data chunk, default: 1 -s SEPARATORS, --separators SEPARATORS
+                        how many previous (to timestamp from date) timestamps should be used as an additional data chunks, default: 1 -s SEPARATORS, --separators SEPARATORS
                         data chunks separators to check, default:
                         ~`!@#$%^&*()_+-={}|[]\:";'<>?,./ \t